kuzzleio/documentation/src/koncorde/1/introduction/index.md

     }
 };

-// More on index/collection parameters later
+// Register the filter in the Koncorde Engine
-engine.register('index', 'collection', filter)
+// (don't worry about the index/collection parameters for now) engine.register('index', 'collection', filter)
     .then(result => {
         // The filter identifier depends on a random seed (see below)